 LBT: How has the fundraising process been with Ripple compared to Method?

 AL: The market has changed dramatically in the last 20 years, since we raised our first money for Method.
 And then also having success under your belt really opens a lot of doors.
 Being able to point to the Method business and talk about some of the commonalities between that business and what we were trying to do with Ripple Foods, as well as talk about some of the mistakes we made, what we learned from those and how we’re going to do it differently going forward, made the fundraising process a little easier with Ripple Foods.

 AL: How much time do we have?!

-Listen to the podcast to find out the mistakes Adam and his cofounder made while running Method, and other great insights!
+Listen to the podcast below or on your favorite podcasting app to find out the mistakes Adam and his cofounder made while running Method, and other great insights!